robotoons/BookLed/README.md

 | BookLed Experiment 4 (Litte Owl tells the story).ipynb            | [REQUIRED]    | The pages of the book are narrated by the voice of Little Owl! |

+Below is the list of python codes for BookLed that you can download from this repository.

 | python            | OpenAI API | Description |
 | ----------------- | --------- | ----------- |